Sleep Token: Anonymity

-Since their formation, the members of Sleep Token have sought to remain anonymous.
-Rich Hobson of Metal Hammer explains that the members, who all wear masks and cloaks, "obscure their faces, they don't talk onstage, and they have only ever done one interview", with that very publication.
+Rich Hobson of Metal Hammer explains that the members, who all wear masks and cloaks, "obscure their faces, they don't talk onstage, and they have only ever done one interview."
+(Two interviews have actually been granted to date.
+One was with Metal Hammer itself in 2017, and the second was a video interview and playthrough with II on YouTube channel Drumeo in 2023.)